MAX Bus Rapid Transit (Colorado): Service

-MAX operates daily year-round, frequency depending on time of day, generally every 10–15 minutes Monday through Saturday and every 30 minutes on Sunday.
+MAX operates daily year-round, frequency depending on time of day, generally every 10–15 minutes Monday through Saturday, with no Sunday service.

 Each full-size (60' articulating) MAX bus can carry four bicycles inside—two standing and two hanging.
 Smaller MAX buses have a triple bike rack on the front, with room for one bike inside.

+Ridership

+The ridership statistics shown here are from the National Transit Database.